4 Predictions for the Near Future of the Social Media Industry

 The reason it’s so much harder to guess how industries like social media will develop over the years is because of the exponential growth happening in the technology space.
 The rapid evolution and technological breakthroughs in computing, data collection, data transfer, and artificial intelligence are advancing at a rate like no other industry in the world.

-Regardless, we are going to give you our best-educated guess as to what the future of social media might look like.
-Here are a few key components to our methodology for attempting to predict the future of social media:
+Regardless, we are going to give you our best educated guess as to what the future of social media might look like.
+Here are a few key components of our methodology for attempting to predict the future of social media:

 • What social media trends are picking up speed and popularity?